-Warsaw zoo testing effect of hemp oil on elephants’ stress
+Warsaw zoo tests effect of hemp oil on elephants’ stress

 Dr. Agnieszka Czujkowska, a zoo veterinarian, said hemp oil, also known as CBD, or cannabidiol oil, has been shown to reduce anxiety and stress in other animals, including horses and dogs.

 The zoo’s experts thought it made sense to see if could also help their animals, including giraffes, rhinos and polar bears.
-They decided, however, to start their tests on their three African elephants, who have undergone a period of stress following the death in March of an older female, Erna.
+They decided, however, to start their tests on their three African elephants, who have undergone a period of stress following the death in March of a fellow older female, Erna.

 “Basically stress is everywhere and we don’t know what’s going to happen in the future,” she said.
 “Maybe one of the elephants will be pregnant, maybe there will be some kind of injury sometimes.
 They can break a tusk — it happens.
 They can get sick for no reason,” she said.

-“And we want to have something that will let them smoothly go tough this period of time.”
+“We want to have something that will let them smoothly go through this period.”

-While the study had also drawn some sensationalist headlines, Czujkowska explained that hemp oil is not a drug, and despite many people’s associations, it is completely different from marijuana because it does not contain THC, the main psychoactive compound in cannabis.
+While the study has drawn sensationalist headlines, Czujkowska explained that hemp oil is not a drug and is different from marijuana because it does not contain THC, the main psychoactive compound in cannabis.

 If the study works as hoped, the oil will merely “calm them down a little bit,” and have anti-inflammatory and other benefits, she told The Associated Press on Friday as the animals ate large branches behind her.